cits3007/cits3007.github.io/assets/labs/lab04-solutions.md

 - File permissions are checked when a file is *opened*, not when an open file is used.

-In fact, once you have obtained a descriptor (the more general term is "file handle") to an open file on Unix systems, you can generally continue to read or write via that file descriptor regardless of what happens to the original file -- the file may be renamed, have its permissions changed, or even be deleted,
+One you have obtained a descriptor (the more general term is "file handle") to an open file on Unix systems, you can generally continue to read or write via that file descriptor regardless of what happens to the original file -- the file may be renamed, have its permissions changed, or even be deleted,